BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

     },
 ```

-### Electron
+## Electron

-My app previously used the browser for rendering its UI.
+My app previously used the browser for rendering its UI (opened a browser tab at localhost).
 While a valid offloading approach, it creates more friction for users.
 I used the opportunity and integrated Electron.
-As you will see, Electron-related tools bring convenient functions for distribution.
+Electron-related tools bring even more convenient functions for distribution.

-Electron integration means some new files and **package.json** additions.
-First, the [electron-builder](https://github.com/electron-userland/electron-builder) I use, and its alternative [electron forge](https://github.com/electron/forge), need the following in **package.json**.
+Electron requires some new files and **package.json** additions.
+First, the [electron-builder](https://github.com/electron-userland/electron-builder) I use, and its alternative [electron forge](https://github.com/electron/forge), need the following in **package.json**:

     "author": "BLCK",
     "name": "mrt",